Seatis/my-teaching-materials/java-databuildlibs/2-gadle-libs/README.md

 # Birthday Calculator with Java Util Date

 - Open BirthdayWithJavaUtilDate class and iplement the empty methods of BirthdayCalculator interface.
-Pleas use simple java util date only.
+Please use simple java util date only.
 - Run, try and correct your program.
 - Run unit tests of TestJavaUtilBirthdayCalculator.
+- Improve your program as long as all tests run well.

+# Birthday Calculator with Joda-Time

+- Open BirthdayWithJodaTime class and iplement the empty methods of BirthdayCalculator interface.
+You should use Joda-Time library now.
+- Run, try and correct your program.
+- Run unit tests of TestJodaTimeBirthdayCalculator.
 - Improve your program as long as all tests run well.